 Goals for this Tutorial

 We are going to install the current ManageIQ community code on the CenturyLink Cloud.
-If you don't already have an account, you can sign up for free trial.
+If you don't already have an account, you can sign up for an account in minutes.
 When we are done you will have the complete system running on a CenturyLink Cloud server, be able to log into the management console, and be able to access the ReST API.
 While we go through this process, we'll overcome some "challenges" that as we deploy ManageIQ.

 - The pre-built and downloadable images from the community site target the following environments: OpenStack, Red Hat Enterprise Virtualization, oVirt, and VMware vSphere.
 None of these environments are native to the CenturyLink Cloud so we will need to "go native" and install the system from source code.